BlueBrain/nexus/docs/src/main/paradox/docs/roadmap.md

 ## Release 1.5 (scheduled for Q4, 2020)

+Check our [Github milestone](https://github.com/BlueBrain/nexus/milestone/9) for more details or start contributing today!

 ### Nexus Fusion

 Fusion is the web interface that helps scientists with their day-to-day data-driven activities.
 This release will bring the following features: